 Wander Around Kingsdown Beach, and Walmer Castle and Gardens

 Kingsdown and its pebbly beach is a somewhat secluded expanse of coastline along the northern border of the White Cliffs of Dover.
-This spot is great for a quiet afternoon stroll, and when the tide is out, exploring the local tidepools, and perhaps spotting a few seals.
+One of the UK’s best beaches, it’s great for a quiet afternoon stroll, and when the tide is out, exploring the local tidepools, and perhaps spotting a few seals.

 Near Kingsdown, you’ll also come across the exquisitely maintained Walmer Castle and Gardens, which is a former Tudor artillery fort, originally constructed during King Henry VIII’s reign, then later transformed into a stately royal residence for Lord Warden.